Planetary Boundaries for Policymakers

 The Global Commons Stewardship Framework

 The Global Commons Stewardship Framework provides a holistic approach to managing and protecting shared natural resources like the atmosphere, oceans, and polar regions.
-It emphasizes integrated management, international collaboration, and governance involving diverse stakeholders to achieve four core systems transformations: Decarbonization of energy use Circular production and consumption Sustainable cities and communities Transformation of food, land, and ocean use
+It emphasizes integrated management, international collaboration, and governance involving diverse stakeholders to achieve four core systems transformations: Decarbonization of energy use, circular production and consumption, sustainable cities and communities, and transformation of food, land, and ocean use.

 The GCSF builds on existing science and policy initiatives: